 If you want to improve your LSAT score, you need to work on REAL LSAT QUESTIONS.
 Sorry for shouting, but this is non-negotiable.
 Specifically, buy this book.
 And buy this one too.
 There are five books in the “10 Actual Official LSAT” series.
 The two most recent ones, linked here, are imperative.
 If you have time to do more, work backward into the previous volumes as well.
 But at a minimum, you’re simply not prepared if you haven’t done the tests in the two most recent volumes.
 These are the primary texts that I use in my classes and with my tutoring students.

+Be very, very careful about which books you use.
 Many of the cheapest LSAT books are cheap precisely because they don’t use real LSAT questions.
 Fancypants LSAT authors pay hefty license fees for the LSAT questions they include in their books.
 For example, every time I sell a copy of my Logical Reasoning Encyclopedia, which includes 550 real, recent LSAT questions, I have to pay a crazy $26 fee to the LSAC.
 If you’re buying an LSAT book for cheap, it simply can’t contain very many real LSAT questions.
 Sometimes, LSAT companies make up their own cheesy LSAT questions so they don’t have to pay the fee.
 This screws the reader; when you use these books, you’re not even studying the actual test.
 In other cases, LSAT books use the super-old LSAT questions, which carry a lower LSAC fee (and aren’t as similar to the questions you’ll find when you take the real test.)
 Go ahead and spring for the two volumes I’ve linked above.
 They’re the cheapest way to get the recent tests.

 I’m always shocked when I speak with a student who has been “studying” for weeks or months, but has yet to take their first real practice test.
 This is a tragic error.
 If you’re not doing real, timed LSAT tests, then you’re not doing the LSAT at all.
 It’s like reading book after book about Bicycle Riding Theory without actually getting on a bike.
 Waste of time!
 The LSAT can be understood largely via common sense, so don’t confuse yourself with a bunch of unnecessary trademarked jargon.
 Start with the actual tests, and let the tests show you which ones you need help with.